mgoltzsche/podman-static/README.md

 ```
 _Please make sure you don't add the mapping multiple times._

-To support applications that use the `docker` command you may want to link it to `podman` as follows:
+For support applications that rely on the `docker` command one quick option is to link `podman` as follows:
 ```sh
 sudo ln -s /usr/local/bin/podman /usr/local/bin/docker
 ```